bcodell/dbt-activity-schema/README.md

 On that subject, there were a couple paths forward for building this project.
 One is to build a standalone package, with integrations for use in other dialects, languages, and frameworks.
 Prql is a great example of a similar project.
 But while [admirable implementations exist](https://github.com/PRQL/dbt-prql) to integrate such projects with dbt, a standard integration pattern has yet to be agreed upon, and taking such a path would require more upfront work to support multiple SQL dialects.
 The other approach - a dbt package - has a known standard for integrating with dbt, a prototype could be built rather quickly, and it could leverage the multi-dialect support that comes for free in dbt.
 For those reasons, embedding the `aql` parser into a dbt package was the preferred choice for this iteration of the project.
 </br></br>

+# **Warehouse Compatibility**
+This project has been tested and is compatible with the following data warehouses:
+* Snowflake
+* Bigquery
+* Postgres
+* Duckdb (Motherduck not yet tested)

+Other warehouses (e.g. Redshift) may work but have not yet been tested.

 # **Project Configuration**
 In order to use the package, a variable called `dbt_activity_schema` needs to be added to the project's `dbt_project.yml`.
 It should take the following format: